Food & Drink

 From adult slushies to icy margs, blended beverages are plentiful at local bars.

 Sure, you could go for a drink on the rocks or a cold can of Boh, but when temps really start to peak, there’s nothing quite like a frosted glass filled with a boozy slushie.
-In the spirit of supporting the breadth and creativity of our local drink scene, we gathered a list of seasonal blends to help patrons cool off this summer.
-If frozen is your thing, here are a few sips to explore:
+If frozen is your thing, here are a few sips at local bars to help cool off this summer:

 Blue Pit BBQ & Whiskey Bar: The swirling slushie machines behind the bar at this Hampden fixture churn out a rotating roster of refreshing cocktails this time of year.
-(Think: the “Melon-choly Hill,” made with white rum, melon liqueur, fresh melon juice, vanilla, and lime, or the mezcal and strawberry syrup-infused “Crystal Ball.”)
+(Think: a frozen Paloma and an icy Thai iced tea blended with rum.)
 Sample one of the frozen drinks on the sunny back patio while digging into a pulled pork plate or the famous Pimento Piggle sandwich.

 Dutch Courage: In addition to its gin, punch, flight, and non-alcoholic options, the pages-long beverage menu at this Old Goucher favorite has a section dedicated to it’s signature frozen “Frosties.”
-The creative concoctions include the “Blue Banana” (coconut rum sourced from Washington, D.C.’s Cotton & Reed, crème de banane, orange bitters, lime, caramel, and a dehydrated banana chip) and the gin-forward “Napoleon Complex,” which combines Pimms No. 1, ginger wine, lemon, strawberry, mint, and cucumber.
+The creative concoctions include the “Strawberry Thief” (violet and sakura gin, lavender, strawberry, and lime) and the “Trinidad Slushie” mixed with rye, amaro di angostura, giffard orgeat, and lemon.

-Ellie’s Tavern: Ever since taking over the former home of Cardinal Tavern earlier this year, Ellie’s has made a name for itself in the Canton community for its comforting dishes, rotating drink specials, and specialty cocktails.
-Among them are house frozé made with rosé wine, strawberry vodka, and rossi ammaro, as well as the locally inspired “Orioles Magic Creamsicle,” a festive blend of orange vodka, vanilla simple syrup, orange juice.
+Ellie’s Tavern: Ever since taking over the former home of Cardinal Tavern last year, Ellie’s has made a name for itself in the Canton community for its comforting dishes, rotating drink specials, and specialty cocktails.
+Among them are house frozé made with rosé wine, strawberry vodka, and rossi ammaro.

 Game On Bar + Arcade: Spins on childhood faves are plentiful at this retro hangout in Federal Hill, which offers old-school games like Duck Hunt, Galaga, and NBA Jam.
 Aside from the Jello shots and 21-and-over Capri Sun pouches, Game On features spiked slushies with fitting names: “Level One” and “Level Two.”
 The former fuses Deep Eddy’s orange vodka with St. Germain, pineapple, and Red Bull, while the latter combines vodka, rum, orange juice, and blue curaçao.